Kiyomizudera during the cherry blossom season

 A temporary walkway and balcony were constructed in front of the Amida and Okunoin Halls

 Construction Notice: Nine of the buildings at Kiyomizudera are being renovated step by step over the coming years.
-Currently, the Okunoin Hall, which is well known for the temple's secondary balcony, and the Amida Hall, Shaka Hall and the Todoroki Gate near the entrance are being renovated.
+Currently, the Okunoin Hall, which is well known for the temple's secondary balcony, the Amida Hall, Shaka Hall and the Todoroki Gate near the entrance are being renovated.
 Furthermore, a few structures around the entrance, including the 3-storied pagoda, have been wrapped up for renovation.
 The construction has a certain but not overwhelming impact on a visit.
 Later in the decade, the main hall will also undergo renovation which can be expected to have a bigger impact on a visit.